 The market price of our common stock could decline as a result of sales of a large number of shares of our common stock or from the perception that such sales could occur.
 These sales, or the possibility that these sales may occur, also may make it more difficult for us to raise additional capital by selling equity securities in the future, at a time and price that we deem appropriate.
-As of February 23, 2021, we had a total of 130,919,200 shares of common stock outstanding.
+As of February 10, 2022, we had a total of 128,157,353 shares of common stock outstanding.

 We have filed a registration statement to register 6,253,385 shares of our common stock for issuance pursuant to awards granted under the equity incentive and employee stock purchase plans.
-We have granted awards covering 1,894,408 shares of our common stock under these plans as of December 31, 2020.
+In April 2021, our stockholders approved an amendment and restatement of the First Hawaiian, Inc. 2016 Non-Employee Director Plan principally to increase the total number of shares of common stock that may be awarded under that plan by 193,941 shares.
+We have granted awards covering 2,399,805 shares of our common stock under these plans as of December 31, 2021.
 We may increase the number of shares registered for this purpose from time to time, subject to stockholder approval.
 Once we register and issue these shares, their holders will be able to sell them in the public market, subject to applicable transfer restrictions.